Remyjck/remyjck.github.io/src/index.md

 # Research Visits

+During the summer of 2025, I worked with [Son Ho](https://www.sonho.fr/) at Microsoft Research in Cambridge (UK) on the formal verification of Rust programs.

 In 2022, I had the opportunity to work with Johannes Åman Pohjola at the [Trustworthy Systems](https://trustworthy.systems/) group hosted at UNSW Sydney, Australia.
 There, I bootstrapped a verified compiler for [Pancake](https://trustworthy.systems/projects/pancake/) using CakeML's verified compilation toolchain.